Zika Virus (Online CE Course)

 • Zika Virus Testing Information Available for Laboratories

-• CDC-Approved Zika Assays and Qualified Laboratories
+• Zika Assays and Qualified Laboratories

 • Information for Laboratories: Diagnostic Tests and Emergency Use Authorization (EUA)

-• All of the following statements correctly describe the FDA's EUA for the detection of the Zika virus, EXCEPT?
+• All of the following statements correctly describe the FDA's EUA for the detection of the Zika virus except:

 • Real-Time Reverse Transcription-Polymerase Chain Reaction (rRT-PCR)